 Participants are permitted to borrow against a portion of their vested account balance, pursuant to nondiscriminatory rules established by the Plan Administrator, up to a maximum of the lesser of \$50,000 or 50% of their vested account balance.
-Each loan is to be repaid over a period not to exceed five years.
-A participant may have only one loan outstanding at a time, may not refinance an existing loan, or apply for an additional loan for the purpose of paying off an existing loan.
+Each loan is to be repaid over a period not to exceed five years, unless the loan is for the purchase of a participant's primary residence or the participant is absent due to military leave, in which case the Plan may allow for a longer repayment term.
+Effective January 1, 2022, a participant may have only one loan outstanding at a time, may not refinance an existing loan, or apply for an additional loan for the purpose of paying off an existing loan.
 See Note 6 for additional information regarding notes receivable from participants.